hverma99/pinnse/README.md

 ## Citation

-If you use `pinnse` in academic work, please cite the associated paper:
+If you use `pinnse`, please cite the associated paper:

-> Verma, H. "A Generalized Framework for Physics-Informed Neural Networks in Process Systems Engineering." *Computers & Chemical Engineering* (submitted).
+> Verma, H. and Maravelias C.T.
+"A Generalized Framework for Physics-Informed Neural Networks in Process Systems Engineering." *Computers & Chemical Engineering* (submitted).

 A BibTeX entry will be added here upon publication.